browserify-rails/browserify-rails/README.md

 This library adds CommonJS module support to Sprockets (via Browserify).

 It lets you mix and match  `//= require` directives and `require()` calls for including plain javascript files as well as modules.
+However, it is important to remember that once you are into code that is being browserified you can no longer use sprockets-style require (so no `//= require`).
+In many cases, it makes sense to put all your sprockets-required code in a separate file or at the very least at the top of your main JavaScript file.
+Then use `require()` to pull in the CommonJS code.

 1. Manage JS modules with `npm`
 2. Serve assets with Sprockets